-A bowel preparation is also necessary 48 hours prior to your surgery.
-Purchase Fleets Prep Kit # 1 with phospho-soda and follow the directions.
-This may be purchased without a prescription at the pharmacy counter of your local drug store.
-You will also be on a clear liquid diet 24 hours before surgery.
+You will need to be on a clear liquid diet 24 hours before surgery.
 This includes Jell-O, broth, popsicles, tea, coffee, and soda.
 You should not drink milk, cream, milkshakes, orange or tomato juice, cream soups or oatmeal.
 Prior to surgery, you may be prescribed medications for your blood pressure.
 It is important to take them as directed.
 If you take aspirin or nonsteroidal anti-inflammatory agents you should stop taking these one week before surgery.
 The night before surgery, do not have anything to eat or drink after midnight.

 The Day of Surgery

 Your doctor's secretary will let you know where your surgery will be and what time you need to arrive at the hospital on the day of surgery.
 It is very important to arrive at least 2 hours before surgery.
 During the surgery, your family can wait in the family waiting area.
 They will be kept updated by the patient representative and operating room staff.
 Your surgeon will speak with them after surgery has been completed.

 What will happen in surgery?